MichaelMacleod112/data-analytics-power-bi-report773/README.md

 Checking data files have been successfully imported:
 - Local files: these should be downloaded with the rest of the project as cloned from github, however Power BI may require the absolute file paths used at the import stage to be edited to reflect the save location on your machine.
-- Server credentials should be saved power BI and import successfully, contact me at michaelmacleod13@live.com if this fails
+- Server credentials should be saved inside Power BI and import successfully, contact me at michaelmacleod13@live.com if this fails

 SQL files - provided you have the correct server credentials, these files are used to query an online database containing a separate copy of the dataset, and generate the corresponding .csv files.